UniMath/agda-unimath/src/order-theory/galois-connections-large-posets.lagda.md

 ### Homotopies of Galois connections

+**Homotopies of Galois connections** are pointwise identifications between either their lower adjoints or their upper adjoints.
+We will show below that homotopies between lower adjoints induce homotopies between upper adjoints and vice versa.

+**Note:** We can only have homotopies between Galois connections with the same universe level reindexing functions.

 ```agda
 module _
   {αP αQ γ δ : Level → Level} {βP βQ : Level → Level → Level}